Skip to content

 • Is a source/post time available?

 • Is a source URL available?
-Is it good quality, or does it often just point to an artist's base twitter profile?
-If you pull it from text or a tooltip, is it clipped for longer URLs?
+Is it good quality, or does it often just point to an artist's base social media profile URL rather than an actual file post URL?